pikachupower3/HollowKnightTasInfo/README.md

 several TAS instances to keep track of which recording maps to which knight.
 * `MultiSyncConsolidateGeo`: Whether to consolidate geo updates when recording synchronization information.
 When this is false, every individual piece of geo gets its own entry.
+* `DisableFFDuringLoads`: Whether to disable fast forward during loads.
+This is only supported in libTAS interim builds after commit f69140c using the newer lua script.
+This can help improve sync stability, particularly on patch 1432.
+Take care when setting savestates near to loads while using this feature, as a savestate inside a non-FF zone might preempt the fast forward protection, especially if immediately adjacent to the actual scene change.

 ## Logging features